-- Remove electronic devices from your bedroom whenever possible.
+- Remove all electronic devices from your bedroom whenever possible.

-- The electrical current impacts your body and brain even if you don’t realize it.
+- Turn off all WIFI at night.
+The electrical current impacts your body and brain even if you don’t realize it.

-- Wear earplugs if you are particularly sensitive to noise.
-I like these comfortable earplugs that I buy from Walmart: Mack’s pillow soft silicone putty.
+- Wear earplugs if you are sensitive to noise.
+I like these comfortable earplugs: Mack’s pillow soft silicone putty, available on Amazon or Walmart.
 Personally, I don’t like any other earplugs.

 - Don’t use your computer or smartphone one hour before bed.
 Get an app that turns off the blue light.